Victorian Bewitched Eggs Project DIY Instructions | Student Handouts

 www.studenthandouts.com > Fun Stuff > Holiday Games & Worksheets > Halloween

-Note: These egg projects involve hot wax and fine shot, and therefore must be done carefully under close adult supervision.
-Really, these projects are for experienced adults only!
-Readers may make these trick eggs at their own risk.
-This fun Victorian magic trick dates to the 1890s.
+Note: These egg projects involve hot wax and fine shot, and therefore are not safe for today's world.
+Really, these projects are not even for experienced adults!
+Readers who make these trick eggs do so at their own risk.
+This dangerous Victorian magic trick dates to the 1890s.
 We at studenthandouts.com are not foolhardy enough to try these ourselves.
 Do not attempt at home!
+These instructions are provided for purposes of historical insight only.

 Witch Cauldron Puncture the shell of a raw egg with a pin.
 Through the sole thus made, extract the contents.
 When this shell has become thoroughly dry, pour fine sand through the pinhole until the egg is about one-fourth filled.
 Then seal up the hole with white wax, and your imitation egg will be as real in appearance as a real one.